Wolverine971/9takes/generateQuestionData.md

 [TYPE] = 4
 [QUESTION] = 'What would you change about yourself if you could?'

 I need to generate data.
 The data will be comments on questions.
-And the comments will all be from an enneagram type [TYPE].
+And the comments will all be from an Enneagram type [TYPE].
 And the question is [QUESTION]

 Vary up the comments.
-Consider how an enneagram type [TYPE] would answer and approach the question.
+Consider how an Enneagram type [TYPE] would answer and approach the question.
 Consider varying responses depending on the different wings an [TYPE] would have.
 Also vary the responses considering the different instinctual subtypes, Self-Preservation, Social or One-to-One.
 You should also vary the responses by race and gender and age and social status, but do not overtly mention any of these factors.

 [QUESTIONID] = 16